Gaston-E/Automatic-Watering-system/README.md

 # Automatic-Watering-system
 watering house plants up to 12 plants whith monitoring by web.

 Using Arduino shields (industrial shields and personnal shields):
-Arduino Mega, Ethernet shield, RTC clock, stepper shield, and personnal shield for testing moisture.
+Arduino Mega, Ethernet shield, RTC clock, personnal stepper shield, and personnal shield for testing moisture.

 Sorry this projet will be write in french language !